flenga/MyWebdriverProject/README.md

 * projectUtilities
 * Project_TestCases

-The project cotain several other files such as: Reports, logs file, Sikuli(compare images), Excel file etc... and written in Java.
+The project cotain several other files such as:
+* Reports
+* logs file
+* Sikuli(comparing images)
+* Excel file - DDT
 ### Drivers
 There is a folder with 3 drivers:
 * Chromedriver